sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ---
-title: 'Tutorial - Create a live video analytics application in Azure IoT Central'
+title: 'Tutorial - Create a security and safety video analytics application in Azure IoT Central'
 description: This tutorial shows how to create a live video analytics application in IoT Central.
 You create it, customize it, and connect it to other Azure services.
 services: iot-central
 ms.service: iot-central